rutger1140/kirby-geolocation-field/README.md

 The plugin should work with the most recent version of Kirby.
 If you've found a bug with the plugin please [create a new issue](https://github.com/lekkerduidelijk/kirby-geolocation-field/issues/new).
 I can't guarantee the plugin works with other Kirby plugins.
 If you run into issues try to reach out to the other plugin creator as well.
 Maybe we can work something out.

+**4. Can you add feature _x_?**

+In short: no. The plugin is provided as is.
+Please feel free to fork or create a pull request with your changes.

 ## Example
 ![Example of Geolocation](https://raw.githubusercontent.com/lekkerduidelijk/kirby-geolocation-field/master/geolocation-field.gif)